microsoft/AI-Pex-for-SDC/Week4/Readme.md

 - A working CI/CD pipeline for continuous AI application deployment.
 - Full understanding of CAF/W-AF principles for scaling on Azure.

-**For Internal**
-I think Week4 needs to show how Microsoft thought for scaling from W-AF and CAF to use Microsoft Azure.
-Especially AI CAF has Landing Zone for partners.
-What contents should we provide for partner?
-Or wihtout nothing contents and only discuss to define the goal of scaling to acheieve partner's business growth?

 **CAF for AI**
 https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/ai/
 ![alt text](image-1.png)